If you are a blogger or planning to become one, you might have heard about legal pages for blog.

 - How & when the affiliates will be paid,

 - What rights do the company & affiliates have,

 - How disputes (if any) will be handled, etc.

-To solve your problem, here’s a template which you can plug & play into your website.
+To solve your problem, here’s a template that you can plug & play into your website.

 This Affiliate Agreement Template comes with ALL the important legal provisions you MUST have for your affiliate program.

 It is 13 pages long with more than 25 legal clauses to protect you, and your business.

 Just plug in your business information, and start using it instantly in just less than 10 minutes.

 E. Guest Blogging Agreement